junxit/us-congress-bills-110/metadata.md

 - 2007-10-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-367.
 - 2007-10-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-367.
 - 2007-10-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2008-06-16 — Cleared for White House.
+- 2008-06-16 — Passed Senate without amendment by Unanimous Consent.
+- 2008-06-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-06-16 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S5665)
+- 2008-06-16 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S5665)
+- 2008-06-17 — Message on Senate action sent to the House.